ApolloFoundation/Apollo/README.md

 # Build instruction #

-If you have already installed ___jdk 11___, you can skip __"Preparation steps" section__, but its recommended to __review__ your software versions using instructions from __"Preparation steps" section__

 ## Java versions

 We use LTS JDK version 11 in the development and and in the production environments.
 To be exact, we use vanilla openjdk builds from AdoptOpenJDK site: [Java Development Kit openjdk v.11 from AdopOpenJDK, ](https://adoptopenjdk.net/).
-You can download and install it.
+You can download and install JDK for your platform by the link.

 Apollo code runs well on latest JDKs but is not thouroughly tested.
 So you can use latest JDKs, e.g. version 15 on your own risk.

-If you are dveloper, we'd like to recommend [SDKMan kit](https://sdkman.io/)to manage installed Java platforms.
+If you are dveloper, we'd like to recommend [SDKMan kit](https://sdkman.io/) to manage installed Java platforms.

 ## Preparation steps ##